seanzhangkx8/ConvoKit/doc/source/troubleshooting.rst

 ^^^^^^^^^^^^^^
 - Check that you are using the latest version of ConvoKit
 - Verify that your installed package dependencies for ConvoKit satisfy `ConvoKit's versioning requirements <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/blob/master/requirements.txt>`_
-- If possible, use a Unix system: Mac OS, Linux distros, or the Windows subsystem for Linux
+- If possible, use a Unix system, i.e. Mac OS or the Linux distros.
+We advise against using Windows, but Windows users should consider using the Windows subsystem for Linux (WSL) instead.

 Issues
 ^^^^^^

 **OSError: [E050] Can't find model 'en'.
 It doesn't seem to be a shortcut link, a Python package or a valid path to a directory.**

-As mentioned in the installation instructions, one needs to "python -m spacy download en" so that a model 'en' exists.
+As mentioned in the installation instructions, one needs to run "python -m spacy download en" so that a model 'en' exists.

 However, there is a secondary issue specific to Windows machines: